zakagan/WordFormable/README.md

 This includes the frequency of a given character.
 For example, "Mississippi" is not formable if there is only one "s" character in the base string.
 At least four separate "s" chars must be present, along with all of the rest of the required letters, in order to form that word.

 I sometimes describe this as the "scrabble problem".
 Imagine you are playing a version of scrabble in which the dictionary of valid words could change every game.
-How could you determine what valid words you could play, given your tiles and the specific dictionary being used?
+How could you determine what valid words you could play given your tiles and the specific dictionary being used?

 The real challenge of this problem lies with efficiently determining the formability of a word token.
 This project explores five different methods:

 1. **Searching For Partials**: The base string and tokenized words from the text file are alphabetized via quick sort.
 Then subsections of the token are searched for within the sorted base string.

-2. **Character Tables**: The base string is loaded into a table using a based on it's ASCII table value, and then each tokenized word from the text file is compared with this table.
+2. **Character Tables**: The base string is loaded into a table based on it's ASCII table value, and then each tokenized word from the text file is compared with this table.

 3. **Hash Map and Comparing**: Every possible formable string is pre-generated from the base string and loaded into a hash map, then tokens from the text file are compared with the map's entries.